DianaDancea/project-WISER-2025/README.md

 ## 🏆 Acknowledgments

-- **Vanguard**: For providing the challenge and real-world bond data
+- **financial**: For providing the challenge and real-world bond data
 - **WISER 2025**: Quantum program framework and support
 - **Qiskit Community**: Quantum computing tools and documentation
 - **Contributors**: All developers who have contributed to this project